Hagi, Yamaguchi: Highways

+Local attractions

+Hagi Castle Town

+Declared a National Historic Site in 1967, the castle town of Hagi Castle remains largely intact and unchanged from the end of the Edo Period.
+This area includes distinctive walled streets and former samurai residences.

 Hagi Pottery (Hagiyaki)

-The city was the capital of the Chōshū Domain during the Edo period (ca. 1603–1868).
-Hagi is renowned for Hagi ware, a form of Japanese pottery dating from 1604 when two Korean potters were brought to Hagi by Lord Mōri Terumoto.
+Hagi is renowned for Hagi ware, a form of Japanese pottery dating from 1604 when two Korean potters were brought to Hagi by Mōri Terumoto.

-Hagi was also the location for an International Sculpture Symposium in 1981.
-Twenty-six international sculptors worked together to create a seaside park.
-They created many functional sculptures, including tables and benches.